ashokkumar272/ChessGame/README.md

 To start only the web interface (for user management, statistics, etc.):

 ```
-python run.py --no-ui
+python run.py --no-web
 ```

-This will start the Flask web server without launching the Pygame UI.
+This will start the Flask web server.
 You can then access the web interface at http://localhost:5000.

 ### Command Line Options

-- `--no-web`: Disable the web server
+- `--no-web`: Disable the web server and run standalone game
-- `--no-ui`: Disable the Pygame UI
+- `--user-id`: User ID for the Pygame UI to connect to
+- `--token`: Authentication token for the user
+- `--difficulty`: Difficulty level for the AI (easy, medium, hard)
+- `--saved-game-id`: ID of the saved game to load
+- `--saved-game-fen`: FEN of the saved game to load
 - `--debug`: Enable debug mode
+- `--mongo-uri`: MongoDB connection URI
+- `--quiet`: Show minimal server output

 ## Playing the Game